Does Moisturizer Cause Acne? 5 Signs You’re Using Over-Moisturizing

 This layer will then clog the pores and whenever cores get clogged, pimples and zits form.
 So, yes, moisturizer can cause acne but it only typically happens whenever you over-moisturize your skin.

 Other than that, moisturizer can be pretty beneficial for keeping pimples and zits at bay.
-If you don’t believe us, take a look at some of the reasons why moisturizer can be good for acne.
+If you don’t believe us, take a look at some of the reasons why moisturizer can be good for acne and overall skincare.

 Why Moisturizer Can Be Good for Acne